vporton/zondirectory2/ARCHITECTURE.md

 Allowed creation of child/parent relations

-- 3 for each message, but not more than 20 total (to avoid market of selling accounts with many points)
+- 4 for each message, but not more than 20 total (to avoid market for accounts with many points)